insacc/Livebus/README.md

 Every event on LiveBus is identified by an unique tag.
 The same tag needs to be used to publish an event and subscribe to an event.
 Every subscribe/ publish function calls will create an empty event `LiveData` on the bus if it hasn't been created already.

+- `setSingleLiveEventValue(tag: String, eventValue: T)` : Use this function if you want to publish a `SingleLiveEvent`from the UI thread.

-- `postSingleEvent(tag: String, eventValue: T)` : Use this function if you want to publish a `SingleLiveEvent`.
+- `postSingleLiveEventValue(tag: String, eventValue: T)` : Use this function if you want to publish a `SingleLiveEvent`from a background thread

+- `setLiveEventValue(tag: String, eventValue: T)` : Use this function to publish a `LiveEvent` from the UI thread.

-- `postLiveEvent(tag: String, eventValue: T)` : Use this function to publish a `LiveEvent`.
+- `postLiveEventValue(tag: String, eventValue: T)` : Use this function to publish a `LiveEvent` from a background thread.

+- `setStickyLiveEventValue(tag: String, eventValue: T) ` : Use this function to publish a `StickyEvent` from the UI thread.

-- `postStickyEvent(tag: String, eventValue: T) ` : Use this function to publish a `StickyEvent`.
+- `postStickyLiveEventValue(tag: String, eventValue: T) ` : Use this function to publish a `StickyEvent` from a background thread.

 ##### Subscribing to an Event